 Features Classic TV Revisited: UFO Published 2 years ago on October 15, 2018 UFO was a 1970 cult sci-fi series in which nasty sterile aliens came to Earth intent on kidnapping humans and trying to steal their organs for transplant.
 Starring Ed Bishop, George Sewell, Michael Billington, Gabrielle Drake and Wanda Ventham Why was it so good?
 With a plot like that it couldn’t fail, and it was Gerry and Sylvia Anderson’s first live action series.
 Added to that were wobbly spacecraft and some decidedly dodgy haircuts.
 How did it begin?
 After his puppet triumphs with Thunderbirds, Captain Scarlet and Stingray, Gerry Anderson decided to make a live-action drama.
 He decided to devise the show after hearing of experiments to keep a dog alive underwater by filling its lungs with a mixture of water and gases.
 Sounds cruel?
 It probably was.
 He used the idea as his alien villains breathed water rather than air inside their space helmets.
 Who were the heroes?
 Ed Bishop had striking white blond hair in a bizarre style as Commander Edward Straker.
 What did he do?
 He was the head of SHADO (Supreme Headquarters Alien Defence Organisation).
 Who else was in it?
 Commander Straker’s side-kicks were played by George Sewell, Michael Billington, Gabrielle Drake, Wanda Ventham and dancer Peter Gordeno.
 There was also an appearance by a fresh-faced Stephanie Beacham and George Cole before his Minder days.
 Was the world his lobster?
 No, but he was a dodgy dealer like Arthur Daley as his character betrayed the humans to their extra-terrestrial enemies.
 Gabrielle Drake Were there some memorable fashions?
 As it was the ’70s they were unforgettable — the female uniforms included silver mini-skirts and purple wigs.
 What about the fellas?
 They got away with skin-tight uniforms.
 Sounds kinky.
 No, but it was very sweaty.
 Any interesting plots?
 How about an alien disguised as a Siamese cat trying to take over the mind of a pilot?
 Or a deadly moon rock which turned people berserk?
 Did it have a glam location?
 No, unless you think the old MGM studio in Borehamwood is like Cannes.
 But it is good enough for Big Brother, EastEnders, Who Wants To Be A Millionaire? and Holby City.
 Enough said.
 The studio was the secret HQ of SHADO with each episode costing £100,000.
 Aimed at adults, but a favourite with kids, it lasted only 26 episodes before it was sort of morphed into Space: 1999.
 Why the renewed interest?
 It’s now a cult classic which has generated �6m in DVD sales and other spin-offs in the past three years.
 Distinguishing features?
 Unidentified flying objects resembling silver pyramids, sexy Barbarella-style women, purple wigs, alien abductions.
 Do say: “A cult sci-fi show made for adults but loved by kids, anoraks and the Japanese.”
 Don’t say: “How could it possibly be any good compared to Dr Who or Blake’s 7.”
 Not to be confused with: Roswell, Space: 1999, Captain Scarlet, Alien, U2, UB40.
-Share this post: Twitter Facebook Pinterest Reddit SMS Classic TV RevisitedUFO Advertisement advertisement and this just in Episodes8 hours ago Bring It!: Breaking the Curse of the B-Squad (S5EP20 Lifetime Thurs 28 Feb 2019) Breaking the Curse of the B-Squad: Alumni Kayla and Sunjai arrive at the Dollhouse to help the B-Squad break their...
-Episodes8 hours ago The Titan Games: The Titan Games Championship (Season Finale NBC Thurs 28 Feb 2019) The Titan Games Championship: After thousands of hopefuls applied, a field of 64 exceptional athletes has been narrowed down to...
-Episodes8 hours ago How to Get Away with Murder: Please Say No One Else Is Dead (Season finale ABC Thurs 28 Feb 2019) Please Say No One Else Is Dead: Annalise and her team need to get to the truth before the truth...
-Episodes8 hours ago Flack: Episode Two (Pop Thurs 28 Feb 2019) Episode Two: Robyn tries to distract the press from the fact that her pop star client is being dropped by...
-Episodes8 hours ago Better Things: Chicago (S3EP1 FX Thurs 28 Feb 2019) Chicago: Sam and Max go on a trip.
-Written by Pamela Adlon Directed by Pamela Adlon Airdate: Thursday 28 February... search EPISODES Episodes8 hours ago Siren: Distress Call (S2EP6 Freeform Thurs 28 Feb 2019) Distress Call: Dale copes with the fallout from Maddie and Ryn’s encounter with the man from Susan’s past, while Katrina...
-Episodes8 hours ago Brooklyn Nine-Nine: The Therapist (S6EP8 NBC Thurs 28 Feb 2019) The Therapist: Jake and Gina revisit their past when they attend their 20th high school reunion with Amy; at the...
-Episodes8 hours ago Beat Bobby Flay: Off to the Races (S19EP8 FoodTV Thurs 28 Feb 2019) Off to the Races: Haitian chef Jouvens Jean takes on Francophile and Seattle restaurateur Bruce Naftaly to see who will... advertisement MOVIES Movies2 weeks ago Yucatán (2018, Luis Tosar, Stephanie Cayo) In farcical comedy Yucatán a pair of white collar thieves compete fiercely against each other trying to steal from an...
-Movies2 weeks ago The Breaker Upperers (Netflix Fri 15 Feb 2019, Jackie van Beek, Madeleine Sami) Two women run a business breaking up couples for cash but when one develops a conscience their friendship unravels. production...
-Movies2 weeks ago Private Worlds (Paramount 1935, Charles Boyer, Claudette Colbert) Charles Boyer stars as the new superintendent of a progressive mental hospital.
-His apparent coldness first arouses resentment among the...
-MY TV TONIGHTWhat's on and when.
-Broadcast, cable and streaming...
-BRITISH FILM 1930-1990The Viewer's Guide to British Film 1930-1990 Indepth guide to six decades of cinema in the UK.
+Share this post: Twitter Facebook Pinterest Reddit SMS Classic TV RevisitedUFO Advertisement You may like Classic TV Revisited: The Prisoner Classic TV Revisited: Tiswas Classic TV Revisited: French and Saunders Classic TV Revisited: Citizen Smith Classic TV Revisited: Rumpole of the Bailey Classic TV Revisited: The Man From U.N.C.L.E.